Residence in Wuppertal

 Applying for a residence permit

-After having registered at the Residents' Registration Office (Einwohnermeldeamt), you must apply for a residence permit (Aufenthaltserlaubnis or Aufenthaltstitel) at the Foreigners' Registration Office (Ausländerbehörde) in the city where you reside.
-The application should be done in person and early in advance before your visa expires.
+After having registered at the Residents' Registration Office (Einwohnermeldeamt), you (if you are a non-EU citizen) must apply for a residence permit (Aufenthaltserlaubnis or Aufenthaltstitel) at the Foreigners' Registration Office (Ausländerbehörde) in the city where you reside.
+The application should be done personally and early in advance before your visa expires.

 - Residence permit application form